-I wrote about learning how to make balanced meals without following a recipe for you if you’re just starting out or used to depending on recipes when you cook.
+I wrote about learning how to make balanced meals without following a recipe if you’re just starting out or used to depending on recipes when you cook.

 Eating vegan is really healthy, but you need to make sure it is and not make some basic mistakes about nutrition.
 Again, this shouldn’t be daunting.